 Imagine if your website had a comment section where users could submit comments.
-If a malicious user submitted a comment containing JavaScript code, like<script>alert('您的Cookie被盗!')</script>And you directly embed this comment content into a JavaScript variable:
+If a malicious user submitted a comment containing JavaScript code, for example<script>alert('您的Cookie被盗!')</script>And you directly embed this comment content into the JavaScript variable:

 <script>